FT-Dojo: Towards Autonomous LLM Fine-Tuning with Language Agents: Experiments

 \subsection{Experimental Setup}

 We evaluate on the 13 tasks across 5 domains in the FT-Dojo suite (Table~\ref{tab:task-suite-detail}).
-Each experiment is conducted on a single NVIDIA B200 GPU under a strict 12-hour end-to-end wall-clock budget, which includes the full pipeline (agent interaction, data cleaning when applicable, fine-tuning, and final evaluation).
-Qwen2.5-7B-Instruct~\cite{qwen2025qwen25technicalreport} serves as the base model.
-To simulate data-scarce scenarios and ensure fair comparison, we restrict the training phase to standard Supervised Fine-Tuning (SFT) or LoRA, capped at a maximum of 2,000 training samples per task.
+Each experiment is conducted on a single NVIDIA B200 GPU under a strict 12-hour end-to-end wall-clock budget, which includes agent interaction, data cleaning when applicable, fine-tuning, validation, and final evaluation.
+Qwen2.5-7B-Instruct~\cite{qwen2025qwen25technicalreport} serves as the target base model.
+To simulate data-scarce scenarios and ensure fair comparison, we restrict training to standard Supervised Fine-Tuning (SFT) or LoRA, capped at a maximum of 2,000 training samples per task.
+This cap is a per-method resource budget: each method independently selects, filters, or synthesizes its own training instances under the same limit.
+To account for variance in the agent's stochastic optimization process, we run FT-Agent three times with independent initializations and report mean $\pm$ standard deviation across runs.
+Running 3 seeds for all methods and all 13 tasks would require over 1,500 GPU-hours, so we report multi-run statistics for FT-Agent and single controlled runs for the comparison baselines.

+\textbf{Controlled Protocol.} Across autonomous-agent systems, we hold fixed the external resources and runtime conditions: the same target base model, raw data repository, Docker sandbox, LlamaFactory/OpenCompass wrappers, LLM API access, GPU hardware, validation/test split, and 12-hour wall-clock budget.
+What varies is the agent framework: FT-Agent uses fine-tuning-oriented orchestration, while OpenHands retains a general-purpose CodeAct-style control policy under the same external tools.
+This factorization is intended to isolate the effect of fine-tuning-oriented agent design from differences in tool availability or runtime conditions.

 \textbf{Model Configuration.} FT-Agent utilizes GPT-5.2 as the interactive backbone.
 For data processing, we employ GPT-5 and GPT-4o-mini specifically for data cleaning and synthesis.
-For evaluations that require an LLM to judge correctness against the ground truth, we use GPT-5 as the judge model with a fixed rubric and identical prompts across all methods.
+For evaluations that require an LLM to judge correctness against the ground truth, we use GPT-5 as the judge model with a fixed rubric and identical prompts across all methods (Appendix~\ref{sec:evaluator-rubrics}).

 \textbf{Baselines.} We compare FT-Agent against three distinct paradigms: (1) \textbf{Base Model}: The un-tuned \texttt{Qwen2.5-7B-Instruct} model.
-(2) \textbf{Manual SFT}: A human-expert baseline executed by senior NLP practitioners (5+ years experience) using rule-based cleaning and manual tuning.
+(2) \textbf{Manual SFT}: A constrained, resource-matched manual baseline executed by senior NLP practitioners using rule-based cleaning and manual tuning without LLM assistance.
+This baseline is not intended as an expert upper bound; Appendix~\ref{sec:baseline-implementation} describes its two-pass constraint and an LLM-assisted variant.
 (3) \textbf{Tool-Augmented OpenHands}: A strong baseline based on OpenHands~\cite{wang2024openhands}.
 Crucially, we equipped this agent with the identical fine-tuning primitives (LlamaFactory wrappers) and runtime environment as FT-Agent. (detailed description in Appendix~\ref{sec:baseline-implementation}).